Education and Professional Development OPPORTUNITY

 2023

-Ronald Estrada, MD, from Italian Hospital of Buenos Aires has been awarded the Francis Fontan Fund MSTCVS-QC Quality and Outcomes 2023 Fellowship.
-He arrived in July 2023, attended the MSTCVS Annual Summer meeting and presented at the November MSTCVS Quality Collaborative Meeting on Updates and Trends in Heart Transplants.
+Ronald Estrada, MD, from Italian Hospital of Buenos Aires was the Francis Fontan Fund MSTCVS-QC Quality and Outcomes 2023 Fellowship.
+He arrived in July 2023, attended the MSTCVS Annual Summer meeting and presented at the November MSTCVS-QC Meeting on Updates and Trends in Heart Transplants”.

 2022

-Dr. Dimitrios Magoulitois, MD joined the MSTCVS Quality Collaborative Coordinating Center in May 2022, from the University Hospital of Larissa, Greece.
+Dr. Dimitrios Magoulitois, MD joined the MSTCVS-QC Coordinating Center in May 2022, from the University Hospital of Larissa, Greece.
 His interests are in quality and outcomes, Statistical dexterity, and is working on his second master’s in molecular medicine.

 2019